The Folk of the Air (series): Plot

 Jude is held captive in the Undersea and questioned by Orlagh, though Jude learns that the legendary blacksmith Grimsen is making a new crown to make Balekin king.
 Cardan makes concessions to get Jude back, such as allowing Balekin to be free and live as the ambassador to Elfhame from the Undersea.

 Taryn tells Jude that Cardan and their father formed a truce to try to get her back.
 Jude is called on by Dulcamara from the Court of Termites.
 Jude learns that Cardan gave the Undersea permission to attack the Court of Termites as part of the price of her ransom.
 She asks for Jude to kill Prince Balekin, even if causes war with the Undersea.

 Jude goes to the palace to reach Cardan, but Madoc has locked her out.
 Jude finds evidence, then sneaks into the palace to tell Cardan that Orlagh and Balekin are planning his murder.
-Cardan confesses to Jude that he betrayed others to get her back because he loved her, and got really hard around her.
+Cardan confesses to Jude that he betrayed others to get her back because he had grown fond her, and got really hard around her.

 Cardan is poisoned, and Balekin sends a note that he has the antidote and will give it to Cardan in exchange for the crown.
 Jude duels Balekin for the antidote and ultimately kills Balekin.
 When Jude returns to Cardan, she discovers Madoc had Taryn pose as Jude to fool Cardan into giving Madoc half of the army.

 Later that night, Cardan asks Jude to give him his free will back and marry him, which will allow her to give him any royal orders she wants and bypass her needing to order him around to get things done.
 He suggests they only need to stay married until Oak is ready to rule.
 They perform the ceremony themselves, and Jude releases him from his service to her.

 The next morning, Cardan learns that Jude killed Balekin in a duel.
 Orlagh arrives to have Cardan account for why Jude killed her Ambassador.
 Orlagh threatens war, and Cardan uses his magic to trap Nicasia in a tree.
 Orlagh relents in exchange for Cardan releasing her daughter.
 To appease Orlagh and maintain peace with the Undersea, Cardan exiles Jude to the mortal world with Vivi and Oak, despite her protests.